jdboris/subtitle-fixer-react-electron/README.md

 ## Installation

-Clone the repository and run `yarn build`
+Clone the repository and run
+`
+npm install
+yarn build
+`

 ___NOTE:__ This project is a migration of [my other Subtitle Fixer](https://github.com/jdboris/subtitle-fixer) to Electron and React_